HSabzian/Power-Law-Distribution-in-Market/README.md

 Power law distributions in the number of buyers of a stock can occur due to the heterogeneity of market participants, feedback mechanisms, herd behavior, and network effects.
 Understanding these factors provides insights into the dynamics of financial markets and helps in predicting market behavior and potential volatility.

----

-For more detailed insights and analysis, feel free to explore the project files and documentation provided in this repository.